John K. Tener: Baseball executive

 Tener later faced the prospect of players' strikes in 1914 and 1917.
 In 1914, the Baseball Players Fraternity, led by Dave Fultz threatened to strike over the transfer of Clarence Kraft to the minor leagues from the Brooklyn Robins.
 Brooklyn had tried to send Kraft to their minor league club in Newark, New Jersey, but the Nashville Vols claimed that they had the rights to Kraft.
 Going to Nashville would have cost Kraft $150 ($ today) in salary.
 When baseball's National Commission ruled that Kraft had to report to Nashville, he appealed to Fultz for help.
 Although American League President Ban Johnson sought a confrontation, Tener brokered a deal in which Brooklyn paid for Kraft's rights and sent him to Newark.

 Tener ruled Benny Kauff ineligible to join the New York Giants baseball team in April 1915.
 Kauff played center field for the Giants on April 29, 1915.
 Tener said that Kauff, a member of the Brooklyn Tip-Tops of the Federal League, was a jumper from organized baseball.
 In order to play for New York of the National League, he needed formal reinstatement.

 In 1917, Fultz, emboldened by his efforts in the Kraft cash presented a list of demands to the National Commission to improve the playing conditions in the minor leagues.
-Tener rejected three of the demands as they were unrelated to Major League Baseball and only applied to minor league players.
+Tener rejected three of the demands as they were unrelated to Major League Baseball and applied only to minor league players.
 Tener also noted that the fourth demand, that injured players be paid their full salaries, had already been met in the 1917 contract.
-Fultz went on to threaten to affiliate with the American Federation of Labor and lead the players on a walkout if his demands were not met.
+Fultz went on to threaten to affiliate with the American Federation of Labor and to lead the players on a walkout if his demands were not met.

-Even though Tener himself had been a member of the Brotherhood of Professional Players in his playing days and, as part of the National Commission, initially certified the Player's Fraternity in 1914, he was not amused by the threats.
+Even though Tener himself had been a member of the Brotherhood of Professional Players in his playing days and, as part of the National Commission, had initially certified the Player's Fraternity in 1914, he was not amused by the threats.
 On the labor side, AFL leader Samuel Gompers did not welcome the idea and many major leaguers were not interested in striking for the benefit of minor league players.
 The National Commission, immediately withdrew recognition from the Players' Fraternity.
 Afterwards, the Players' Fraternity membership declined and the organization ceased to exist.

 In November 1917, Tener accepted a one-year contract extension, but was troubled by the infighting between the National League's owners.
 In 1918, the league became embroiled in a dispute with the American League over the rights to pitcher Scott Perry.
-Tener believed that Philadelphia Athletics owner Connie Mack had broken an agreement with both leagues by going to court in the matter.
+Tener believed that Philadelphia Athletics owner Connie Mack had broken an agreement with both leagues by going to court over the matter.
 Tener demanded that the National League break off relations, which could have included cancelling the World Series.
 However, the owners did not support him and Tener resigned in August 1918.